In-depth reviews

 BMW i4 review: interior, dashboard & infotainment

-Interior quality and layout are both excellent, but BMW’s formerly class-leading infotainment system is starting to seem overly complex
+Interior quality and layout are both excellent, and BMW's infotainment system is incredibly responsive - if a little confusing at times

 Overall rating